Bozhie/transcription_3Dfolding/README.md

 ## Credits

-This work was done under Geoff Fudenberg's guidance, as research for the Fudenberg Lab at USC.
+This work was done under Geoff Fudenberg's guidance, as research for the Fudenberg Lab at USC, in collaboration with Nora Lab at UCSF.

 Continuing updates to this project can be found at [Fudenberg Research Group's Github](https://github.com/Fudenberg-Research-Group/transcription_3Dfolding/)